ippontech/blog-usa/posts/kotlin-like-java-but-better-1.md

 this blog post into a short book, but they are one of the primary features that allow you to utilize more modern programming principles in your Kotlin code.

+You may also notice that Kotlin has a println() method.
+This is another example of the quality of life improvements that Kotlin provides to make the syntax eaiser- no more `System.out.println()`!

 # How to Get Started
 If you're ready to get started with Kotlin, there are tons of great resources